ObscurusGrassator/Base.JS/.github/README_SK.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/login/?returnTo=https://gitpod.io/%23snapshot/410bff42-fba7-426c-a0dd-2dc4cdca01d3)

 After open empty project you can set [Download, Installation and First start](#download-installation-and-first-start) commands to terminal.
+After server starting Gitpod show popup "A service is available on port 3000".
+You can click on "Open Preview".

 ### You can login to testing GitHub account:
 ```